Everything You Need to Know about Surviving with a Small Bathroom

 Research Means Look at Pictures

 You can learn a lot of amazing tips about making the most of a small space simply by looking at images.
-Check out the bathroom images on websites such as HG Bathrooms or browse through library decorating books.
-There are many decorating books geared specially for small spaces and these often have clever and affordable ideas you can adapt to your bathroom.
+Check out the bathroom images on websites Google or browse through library decorating books.
+There are many decorating books geared especially for small spaces and these often have clever and affordable ideas you can adapt to your bathroom.
 Websites like Pinterest also contains loads of décor images that can inspire you to revamp your bathroom.

 A light color scheme can make a room feel larger than it is.
 A dark bathroom that is especially small might seem somewhat oppressive unless the dark is balanced with light.
 White features are easily cleaned—the tub, toilet, and pedestal sink for example.
 From paint to tile, you can achieve a great color scheme that can result in a more spacious look.